 The Earth Observation (EO) market has grown consistently over the last decade.
-In 2017, the global market reached EUR 4.1 billion for EO data and value-added services and EUR 3.9 billion for satellite manufacturing.
-The downstream EO sector is now growing at about 6% per annum globally and at about 12% within Europe.
-Information Products and Big Data solutions will drive this growth in the short-term.
+In 2021, the global turnover reached EUR 2,8 billion across EO data and value-added services and by 2031, revenues of the global EO data and value-added services market will approach \in 5.5 billion.
+The downstream EO sector is now growing at about 6,7% globally resulting in \in 4.7 bn total revenues by 2031.
+Together US and European companies hold over 83% of the global market, each accountable for over 40%.
+The remaining market is distributed around the rest of the world.
+Chinese companies accounts for 6% of the market, while Canada and Japan generate respectively 4% and 3% of global revenue.
+Information Products and Big Data solutions will drive this growth in the short-term.6